lepenghuang/lepenghuang.github.io/_pages/about.md

 Prior to UW, I got my MUP and B.Eng. from Zhejiang University, where I studied location choice and location allocation through game theory and operations research.

-My academic journey includes several research experiences, as well as presentations at international conferences. **Please contact me if we have shared interests!**
+My academic journey includes several research experiences, as well as presentations at international conferences. **Please feel free to reach out if we have shared interests!**

 Research Interests
 ======